Creamy Cheddar Cauliflower Soup – A Inviting Bowl of Cheesy Goodness

 How do I prevent the cheese from becoming grainy or separating?

 Avoid high heat when adding dairy or cheese.
 After blending and reducing the heat, stir in the cheese gradually, handful by handful, while stirring continuously.
-Also, use cheeses that melt well (cheddar, fontina, Monterey Jack) and consider adding a small amount of starch (flour or cornstarch) or cheese coated with cornstarch to stabilize the texture.
+Also, use cheeses that melt well (cheddar, fontina, Monterey Jack) and think about adding a small amount of starch (flour or cornstarch) or cheese coated with cornstarch to stabilize the texture.

 How long can I store creamy cheddar cauliflower soup, and can I freeze it?